ryan-lane/keystone-redis/README.md

     [token]
     driver = keystoneredis.token.Token

-If you do not need to support the ability to invalidate tokens when a user is disabled or changes their password, you could use the following instead:

-    [token]
-    driver = keystoneredis.token.TokenNoList

 If the redis instance is only running on the local machine, you are all set.
 To point it to a redis instance on another machine: